kuhiu/smartnav-lib/README.md

 # smartnavsys-app
-This directory contains a PetaLinux user application created based on this project: https://github.com/kuhiu/SmartNavSysAccelByHW.
+This directory contains a PetaLinux user library based on this project: https://github.com/kuhiu/SmartNavSysAccelByHW.